 All the original DVD releases from ADV and Pioneer with the original DiC/Cloverway dub are getting very expensive, with some 7-episode single DVDs going for as much as $90!!!

 The boxsets are worse, including ADV's sub-only sets of the first two seasons, some of them have been going for as much as $2,000, which is saying a lot considering the MSRP was no more than $60 per set.
 The 2nd season set seems to be the worst considering that it was available for only a brief amount of time.
-Because of all this, bootlegs, fansubs, and DVD rips were very easy to find until Toei started suddenly eyeballing the series like a hawk.
+Because of all this, bootlegs, fansubs, and DVD rips were very easy to find online until Toei started suddenly eyeballing the series like a hawk.

 Code Name Sailor V was rare and hard to find in America, even online, for years until Kodansha finally picked it up and gave it a mainstream US release.

 The Toon Makers Sailor Moon trailer for what they planned on doing with the series was screened at a convention and hasn't been seen since... unless you count the many places to view it online (though it was taped with someone's camcorder).
 Nicknamed "Saban Moon" (despite Saban not being involved; it was produced by Toei's American division Renaissance Atlantic, who helped produce Power Rangers), the TV pilot has still never been seen by anyone outside the industry.
 Because of that, it has become something of a curious sacred treasure among some members of the American Sailor Moon fandom, who want to see for themselves just how bad it really was.
 Even the animation cels and shooting script (for the animated segments), which were recovered recently from a storage locker, sold for thousands on ebay.

 Super Pig, in anime or manga form, is impossible to obtain legally.
 Japan saw a DVD release, and copies can be found if you know where to look - untranslated.

 Utena happens to be one of those series that's sub-licensed.
 The US distribution rights actually belong to Enoki Films, who in turn sublicensed it on to Central Park Media through their Software Sculptors label.
 The title went out of print because CPM went under, and they later licensed it to Right Stuf.

 When was the last time you read the Haruhi manga?
 No, not the newest version, which can be found in American bookstores nowadays — what about the 2004 version?
 Your answer is probably "never", because it was quickly canceled and is difficult to find even on the internet.

 The old short-lived Harmony Gold dub from 1989 was thought to be outright lost until someone somehow got their hands on an old VHS TV rip from the 80s, and it briefly appeared on a Russian video site.
 This upload is now gone, but too late!
 Several people weren't gonna let it slip away without salvaging it first, and this dub is no longer considered lost.
 However, it only contained the TV special dub of movies 1 and 3.
 The short-lived Harmony Gold dub of the TV series still only survives as a Spanish dub offshoot.

-VIZ seems completely reluctant to release an uncensored version of the Dragon Ball manga with all the colour pages intact.
-The best they'll do are the VIZBIG editions, which are censored and contain only half the colour pages, or the original trade paperbacks which are printed on cheap paper, contain no colour pages and, according to some, have wildly varying degrees of censorship (some versions are censored, others aren't), with the DBZ half being more censored than the DB half.
+VIZ seems completely reluctant to release an uncensored version of the Dragon Ball manga or with all the color pages intact.
+The best they'll do are the VIZBIG editions, which are censored and contain only half the color pages, or the original trade paperbacks, which contain no color pages and, according to some, have wildly varying degrees of censorship (some volumes are censored, others aren't), with the DBZ half being more censored than the DB half.
 Even the new three-in-ones (not to be confused with the VIZBIGs), which are advertised as being uncensored, aren't actually uncensored at all.

 The first five volumes of Lucky Star are pretty easy to find on the cheap, usually no more than 15 USD each.
 The sixth and final one?
 Good luck.